-The Haringvliet Dream Fund Project
+The Haringvliet Dreamfund Project

 The Haringvliet used to be a large inlet of the North Sea and an important estuary of the Rhine-Meuse delta.
 It is located in the province of South-Holland, between the islands of Voorne-Putten and Hoeksche Waard to the north and Goeree-Overflakkee to the south.
 In 1971 the Haringvliet was closed off by the Haringvliet dam, changing the dynamic delta ecosystem into a freshwater lake.
-From 2018 the sluice gates will be set slightly ajar to allow fish migration between rivers and sea and to restore the gradual transition between freshwater and salt water in the estuary.
+From 2018 the sluice gates are set slightly ajar to allow fish migration between rivers and sea and to restore the gradual transition between freshwater and salt water in the estuary.

 Towards a dynamic delta

 In addition to restoring shellfish reefs on the seaward side of the Haringvliet dam, the Dream Fund Project focuses on five other themes: nature development, recreation, sturgeon, fisheries and monitoring.
 Along the shores of the Haringvliet we are restoring nature areas.
-Once the Haringvliet sluice gates will be set ajar, freshwater as well as salt water will flow in and out of these areas, creating a brackish zone.
+With the Haringvliet sluice gates set ajar, freshwater as well as salt water will flow in and out of these areas, creating a brackish zone.
 Tidal ecosystems will develop, providing habitat for (migrating) birds to rest, feed and breed.
 In addition, migratory fish can use these areas to acclimatize on their journey between the sea and rivers.

 Hiking and biking trails, observation huts and viewpoints will enable everyone to enjoy the unique nature of the Haringvliet.
 We aim to bring back the sturgeon, the majestic fish that used to inhabit these waters before it was wiped out by pollution and overfishing.
 Furthermore, we are working with the government and fisheries sector on agreements to promote healthy fish stocks in and around the Haringvliet.
 By monitoring fish and bird populations we will track the effects of ecological restoration, from the past to the future.

-This project is co-funded by the ministry for Economic Affairs, the ministry for Infrastructure and Environment, province of South Holland, Port of Rotterdam, National Postcode Lottery and LIFE.
+This project is co-funded by the ministry for Economic Affairs, the ministry for Infrastructure and Environment, province of South Holland, Port of Rotterdam, National Postcode Lottery and LIFE IP.
 ARK Nature leads this project.
 The North Sea Flat Oyster Restoration Consortium (a cooperation of Wageningen Marine Research, Bureau Waardenburg and Sas Consultancy) is responsible for the execution of the current two pilots: maintenance, monitoring, analysis of monitoring results and reporting.